d2l-ai/d2l-en/chapter_appendix_math/appendix_linear_algebra.md

 \mathbf{u}^\top\mathbf{v} = \sum_i u_i\cdot v_i.
 $$

-While discussion geometric interpretations of vectors, it is best to try and view this relationship more symmetrically, so we'll use the notation
+While discussion geometric interpretations of vectors, it is best to try and view this relationship more symmetrically, so we'll mirror the notation of classical multiplication and write

 $$
 \mathbf{u}\cdot\mathbf{v} = \mathbf{u}^\top\mathbf{v} = \mathbf{v}^\top\mathbf{u},
 $$

-to highlight the fact that we can interchange the order of the vectors and get the same answer, as is the case in usual multiplication.
+to highlight the fact that we can interchange the order of the vectors and get the same answer.

-We already have one interpretation of vector dot products in terms of data transformation.
-However, it turns out there is a nice geometric story we can tell.
-In particular, let us see the relationship between the dot product and the angle between two vectors.
+It turns out there is a nice geometric story we can tell to help us interpret the dot product.
+In particular, we will see there is a close relationship between the dot product and the angle between two vectors.

 ![Between any two vectors in the plane there is a well defined angle $\theta$.
 We will see this angle is intimately tied to the dot product.](../img/VecAngle.svg)